mspandit/mspandit.github.io/_posts/2018-06-03-gradient-descent.markdown

 If you tried to minimize the linear regression cost function [interactively](/2018/06/01/linear-regression#interactive-minimization-of-cost-function), you already have a good sense for gradient descent.
-You probably moved the sliders rapidly until the line came close to the data set.
+You may have moved the sliders rapidly until the line came close to the data set.
 During this time, the cost function decreased rapidly.
-Then, you probably made fine adjustments, paying close attention to the value of $$J(\theta_1, \theta_2)$$.
+Then, could make fine adjustments, paying close attention to the value of $$J(\theta_1, \theta_2)$$.

 # Gradient Descent in Python